I'm a family man. My wife Jill (M.A.Ed '97) and daughter Courtney keep my life interesting—and help me keep balance between work and home.

 I've been hooked on music (of various genres) since the 1970s, and a diversity of podcasts since 2005.
 I also share with my daughter an affinity for audio books (aka books on tape).
 But sound design and mixing is my avocation.
 I have had the opportunity over the years to provide this service to dozens of community and theatrical events, and thousands of church services.

 I'm a local boy.
-After graduating from Hampton High School in 1987, I followed my father's legacy with a concentration in Physics and minor in Mathematics at the College of William and Mary (B.S.
+After graduating from Hampton High School in 1987, I followed my father's legacy with a concentration in Physics and minor in Mathematics at the William & Mary (B.S.
 1991 with departmental honors).

 I delayed my entry into the real world by signing on as a technical intern for the Virginia Shakespeare Festival in the summer of 1991—bringing my total credit-hours in Theatre, Speech, and Dance to twenty-one (to be clear, that's eighteen in Theatre, three in Speech, and zero in Dance).

 In the subsequent years I have completed one master's-level and two doctoral-level courses in education; attended training by 3Com, Oracle, and the SANS Institute; and received Training of Technical Trainers certification.
-I continue to attend conferences, occasionally presenting as well, most recently at the 2010 Cascade Server Users's Conference.
+I continue to attend conferences, occasionally presenting as well.

-Since returning to the College as an employee in July of 2001, my responsibilities have shifted and developed.
-Over the last few years I have taught the College's staff how to write web code, built a tool kit that obviated the need for staff to learn web code, and written custom web applications.
-My current role, Senior Web Architect, is a bit of a catch-all encompassing erstwhile facilitator of the Web Operations Team in specifying the College's web infrastructure, application architect and system analyst developing functional specifications for various web applications, maintainer for miscellaneous existing web applications, and programmer doing some actual coding to boot.
+Since returning to the university as an employee in July of 2001, my responsibilities have shifted and developed.
+Over the last few years I have taught staff how to write web code, built a tool kit that obviated the need for staff to learn web code, and written custom web applications.
+My current role, Senior Web Architect, is a bit of a catch-all encompassing erstwhile facilitator of the University Web & Design team in specifying the university's web infrastructure, application architect and system analyst developing functional specifications for various web applications, maintainer for miscellaneous existing web applications, and programmer doing some actual coding to boot.

-I have recently worked with others in Creative Services to produce a simple web-form and data-collection tool we call Tribe Responses, the new Events system for the College's web environment, as well as supporting code for other projects.
+I have worked with others in University Web & Design to produce a simple web-form and data-collection tool we call Tribe Responses, the new Events system for W&M's web environment, as well as supporting code for other projects.

 Past projects in which I have served as technical lead include: